-

 Should I become a student member of the Academy of Nutrition & Dietetics (AND)?

-Many Dietetics majors choose to join the Academy of Nutrition & Dietetics (AND) as student members.
-As a student member, individuals receive hard copies of the journal, email updates, and are automatically members of the state dietetic association, NJAND.
-Application forms are available outside Room 209 in Davison Hall or from the Program Directors.
+Many Dietetics choose to join the Academy of Nutrition & Dietetics (AND) as student members.
+As a student member, individuals receive hard or digital copies of the journal, email updates, grant/scholarship opportunities and are automatically members of the state dietetic association, NJAND.
+For more information about member benefits and how to apply, visit here

 AND membership increases opportunities for communication and networking on a local level through automatic state association membership.
 Active participation in state and district dietetic associations can help students make informed career decisions and enhance their applications for supervised practice programs.

 AND members are eligible for scholarships for undergraduate and graduate study and for supervised practice programs.
-Each year, usually around January/February, AND publishes current information about application procedures on their website.
+Each year, usually around February/March, AND publishes current information about scholarship and grant application procedures on their website.

 Davison Hall, Rm.
 209